rainij/quantum-battleships/README.md

 Note that you have to run the script from within the virtual environment (see setup).

 There is a little section `global configruation` at the top of the script.
 You can adjust the parameters to tweak the behavior of the game.
-In particular you can print out the (statistically) expected outcomes of all possible ways the game can be played by setting `play_game = False`.
+In particular you can print out the (statistically) expected outcomes of all possible ways the game can be played by setting `PLAY_GAME = False`.